opencog/atomese-simd/Design-C.md

 abstract name, since the numerical value would be changing.
 This, not a `NumberNode` after all, but a `OpenclVectorNode` which can be given a specific name.
-It could then manage reads and write ... except it can't do this without a connext and a device; and since `OpenclNode` already has this, then may as well have `OpenclNode` do that management.
+It could then manage reads and write ... except it can't do this without a context and a device; and since `OpenclNode` already has this, then may as well have `OpenclNode` do that management.
 So no new Node is needed.